Charlie-George/bioinformatics_resources/README.md

 # bioinformatic_resources

-This repository collects various helpful informatin sources or all thingsa bioinformaticy
+This repository collects various helpful information and resources for all things computational biology related